 When developing a workplace emergency procedure consider how the size and location of the workplace will affect your procedures.
 Even small farms should consider:

-obtaining a map of the property that can be sent to the emergency services via phone or email
+- obtaining a map of the property that can be sent to the emergency services with phone or email

-introducing safeguards such as high visibility clothing and additional powered plant and machinery guarding
+- using safeguards such as high visibility clothing

-post-incident follow up – who is going to notify the regulator, investigate the incident, organise family, and provide employee support, etc
+- post-incident follow up – who is going to notify the regulator, investigate the incident, organise family, and provide employee support

 Under the Occupational Health and Safety Act 2004, employers must, so far as is reasonably practicable, provide and maintain a working environment that is safe and without risks to the health of employees and independent contractors.
 Where a risk cannot be eliminated, it must be reduced so far as is reasonably practicable.